hiltmon/hiltmon.github.io/content/blog/direct-marketing-your-app-to-tip-lines/index.md

 I guess it's time to step away from the screen and start getting to know the good folks in the press *personally*.
 First drink is on me.

-*Follow the author as [@hiltmon](https://twitter.com/hiltmon) on Twitter and [@hiltmon](http://alpha.app.net/hiltmon) on App.Net.
-Mute `#xpost` on one.*
+Follow the author as [@hiltmon](https://twitter.com/hiltmon) on Twitter.
+Mute

 ## Aside: The message that was sent

 {{< figure src="images/perfect-press-release.jpg" width=300 height=169 class="image-right" >}}

 I followed the advice of the folks at the App Design Vault in [The Ultimate Cheat Sheet for Getting iPhone App Reviews](http://www.appdesignvault.com/iphone-app-reviews/) and made it look like
 Christopher Phin's [anatomy of a perfect press release](https://twitter.com/chrisphin/status/308672663650463744) example.

 In order to get attention, I also